-Is Brown Rice Really Better than White Rice?
+Is Brown Rice Healthier than White Rice?
 Absolutely

 Researchers from Japan’s University of Tokushima Graduate School of Health Biosciences have proven what natural health proponents have been suggesting for decades: Brown rice is superior to white rice, not only nutritionally, but for glucose metabolism and for the prevention of metabolic syndrome.